Guo-Haowei/Cylinders/README.md

 * Use unionfind data structure to label intersected cylinders with same color

 # Issues
+* Trackball rotation doesn't work properly
-* Cylinder disappears occasionally when rotating
+* Cylinder disappears occasionally when rotating (solved?)
 * glm::lookAt function is not perfect for this program
-* cylIntersect raises "Not a point/vector problem"
+* cylIntersect raises "Not a point/vector problem" (solved?)

 ## Future
 * Color picking for selecting cylinders